Adding Specialized Outpatient Services for Central San Diego

 UC San Diego Hillcrest Medical Campus Redevelopment Phase 1 | San Diego, California

-The UC San Diego Health McGrath Outpatient Pavilion, part of the first phase of the UC San Diego Long Range Development Plan, will be a six-story, 255,000-sq.-ft. advanced medical facility that houses key clinical programs, addressing the region's growing demand for specialized diagnostic, treatment and surgical services, including orthopedic care and infusion therapy for cancer treatment.
-The first phase of the redevelopment project also includes a new parking structure to provide approximately 1,850 spaces for employees, patients and visitors, as well as related road and utility infrastructure.
+The McGrath Outpatient Pavilion at UC San Diego Health, part of the first phase of the UC San Diego Long-Range Development Plan, is a six-floor, 255,000-sq.-ft. advanced medical facility.
+It houses key clinical programs, addressing the region's growing demand for specialized diagnostic, treatment and surgical services, including orthopedic care and infusion therapy for cancer treatment.
+Phase 1 also included a new parking structure with 1,850 spaces for employees, patients and visitors, as well as related road and utility upgrades.

-The project is located on a logistically and topographically complex site, above a maze of underground utilities.
-The site itself occupies a ravine that had a 75-ft. elevation change from one end to the other before work began.
-Besides being on an active hospital campus, adjacent to the Emergency Department driveway, we are working in the middle of a residential neighborhood with many one-way streets.
-Planning and coordination of deliveries and staff arrival have been critical.
+The logistically, topographically complex site was located above a maze of underground utilities.
+Make-ready included filling in a ravine that had a 80-ft. elevation change from end to end.
+Besides being on an active hospital campus, adjacent to the Emergency Department driveway, the site is in the middle of a residential neighborhood with many one-way streets.
+DPR's planning and coordination of deliveries and staff arrival were critical.

 We will transform lives in the new Outpatient Pavilion—ranging from regular checkups for orthopedic care, to infusion therapy for cancer treatment.